angelaccenture/foundation-kit/README.md

 ## ANGEL -- figure out features and how to document
 - Templates -- put templates in there for sheets too, give more details about using the template like a page block
-- Advanced Blocks and "core blocks" -- find soluiton for default text (to center, etc.)
+- Advanced Blocks and "core blocks" -- find soluiton for default text (center, color of one word with tags, etc.)
-- UE, Quick Edit/Layout Mode - Angel to fix QE/LM Cors Issue
+- UE, Quick Edit/Layout Mode - Angel to fix QE/LM Cors Issue (Finish Layout Mode, find soluiton for grid)
 - MSM vs. Translation Roll Out Tool -- Use MSM for multi content sources, trans tool for "live copies" - angel to document
 - Need to find fix for prepare within enviomment -- need to set up defaults (aka preflight, schedule, rollout, etc.)
 - Use MSM for multi content sources  (QA vs Prod)